 According to the Centers for Disease Control and Prevention (CDC), more people in the United States are addicted to nicotine than any other drug.

-The CDC also states, according to research, nicotine may be as addictive as hard drugs like heroin and cocaine.
+The CDC also states that according to research, nicotine may be as addictive as hard drugs like heroin and cocaine.

-For many people who want to quit smoking, nicotine withdrawals are the hardest part of the process.
+For many people who want to quit smoking, nicotine withdrawal is the hardest part of the process.